 Rochefort was a quiet fishing village until 1666 when ‘Sun King’ Louis XIV ordered the building of a royal dockyard and arsenal.
 Step back in time at the Corderie Royale - or royal rope factory - a Versailles-style building which was once the longest factory in Europe and is now an interactive museum.

 The Jardin des Retours features exotic plants brought home by naval expeditions, and the Begonia Greenhouse shelters 1500 colourful varieties.
-The extraordinary house of 19th century naval officer and writer Pierre Loti is another must-see with its flamboyant themed rooms that represent Medieval, Gothic and Renaissance styles.

 Recent articles about Rochefort